 Dallas Arboretum and Botanical Garden

 Nosh on your favorite snacks while hanging out with exotic animals.
-During the summer, bring the family to Safari Nights on Saturdays to hear live music while enjoying a picnic and a cool breeze.
 The Dallas Zoo allows guests to pack their own food and eat there for any visit.
 Bantu Barbecue or the Prime Meridian Cafe sell plenty of savory dishes, too, if you don't have time to prepare food beforehand!
 Grab a picnic table wherever you like at the zoo - just don't give any morsels to the tigers or elephants, and you'll be fine.

 Head to the southern part of the city to Oak Cliff's expansive Kiest Park.
 The green space boasts tennis and sand volleyball courts, a playground, and tables ready for picnicking.
 Consider a trip to the Bishop Arts District before settling at the park.
 A pie from Eno's Pizza Tavern and dessert from Emporium Pies would complete the picnic experience.